shaggyze/RelayBot/README.md

 - `/relay toggle_auto_role`: Enables/disables automatic role creation and linking for this channel.

 **Utility:**
-- `/relay stats`: Shows public activity statistics for a group.
+- `/stats`: Shows public activity statistics for your group.
 - `/invite`: Get a link to invite the bot to another server.
 - `/version`: Check the bot's current version.
 - `/vote`: Get links to vote for and support the bot.